MatthewVerbryke/boxbot_ros/README.md

 This repository contains the ROS packages needed for the simulation of "Boxbot", a simple dual-armed robot consisting of two [WidowX robotic arms](http://www.trossenrobotics.com/widowxrobotarm) attached to a simple "torso".
 Included is a URDF model of the robot, along with corresponding ros-control and Gazebo interfaces.

-Currently a work-in-progress.

 ## Recommended OS/Programs

-The software was developed and tested in:
+This software was developed and tested in:
 - Ubuntu 16.04 LTS
 - ROS Kinetic
-- Gazebo 7.9
+- Gazebo 7.13.0

 ## Installation